leo-lightfoot/leo-lightfoot/README.md

 ## 🚀 About Me

-I'm a passionate developer who loves to create and contribute to open source projects.
+I'm a Tech and Finance enthusiast based in Frankfurt am Main, Germany.
+I love creating new projects and always look for challenges beyond the classroom.
 I'm constantly learning and exploring new technologies to improve my skills and build better solutions.

 [🌐 Check out my website](https://abdulmalik.de)